vaideesh-siva06/triply/README.md

       * If any errors with server make sure to check lsof -i:5001 to see if there are two nodes running.
 If so, type in command kill -9 <PID> and restart server with npm run dev.

  * If any errors at all and are stuck on Loading... page, please make sure to run lsof -i:5001 and then kill -9 <PID of 5001> and if that doesn't work make sure to run lsof -i:5173 and then kill -9 <PID of 5173>.
+Then, re-run both the server and the client in their folders with npm run dev.

 # MySQLWorkbench
     - Create a SQL Project with the host as localhost, user as root, and leave password empty